 Director James Mangold (Walk the Line) makes two races — Daytona and Le Mans — the centerpieces of the story, and shoots them thrillingly.
 But he also succeeds in an almost Spielberg-ian way in landing nearly all the laugh lines and emotional beats in between; the signal moments of friendship and connection between the two men (and their clashes, too).

-In fact, it’s a movie so well put together as a hero’s tale that it moves along almost too smoothly; the script by brothers Jez and John Henry Butterworth hits its marks of tragedy and triumph with a kind of shiny, measured inevitability.
-But there’s something gratifying too, in a nicely old-fashioned way, in being carried across the finish line by such fine actors and capable filmmaking; to sit shotgun in the still, dark safety of a theater, and just enjoy the ride.
+In fact, it’s a movie so well put together as a hero’s tale that it moves along almost too smoothly, the script by brothers Jez and John Henry Butterworth hitting its marks of tragedy and triumph with a kind of shiny, measured inevitability.
+But there’s also something gratifying, in a nicely old-fashioned way, in being carried across the finish line by such fine actors and capable filmmaking; to sit shotgun in the still, dark safety of a theater and just enjoy the ride.
 B+

 (Ford vs. Ferrari premiered at the Telluride Film Festival; it will be in theaters Nov.
 15.)